Conversation

 brain

-Don't dramatize, still alive, but admit if someone jumped out with 'e è chiusa' again, we'd throw ourselves into bushes and pretend stones together.
+Do not dramatize, you were still alive, but admit it: if someone jumped out with 'e è chiusa' one more time, we would throw ourselves into the bushes and pretend to be stones together.

 me